esnitkin914/Comparative_Genomics/docs/source/day2_morning.md

 ```
 Go to File on top left corner of ACT window -> open
-Sequence file 1  = KPNIH.gb
+Sequence file 1 = FPR3757.gb
-Comparison file 1  = sample_266_contigs_ordered.crunch
+Comparison file 1  = SRR5244781_contigs_ordered.crunch
-Sequence file 2  = sample_266_contigs_ordered.gbf
+Sequence file 2  = SRR5244781_contigs_ordered.gbf
 ```

-- Play around with ACT to see what types of genes are unique to sample 266!!!
+- Play around with ACT to see what types of genes are unique to the MSSA genome SRR5244781 compared to the MRSA genome!!!

+Hint: USA300 MRSA acquired the SCCmec cassette (which contains a penicillin binding protein and mecR1) and the element ACME (which contains gene arcA).

+INSERT IMAGE

+Image from David & Daum Clin Microbiol Rev. 2010 Jul;23(3):616-87. doi: 10.1128/CMR.00081-09.